Let’s Be Direct: If You Sell to Consumers, Sales Tax is an Issue

-A guest post from our friends at Avalara.
+A guest post from Avalara.

 Getting closer to the customer is no longer a retail-centric sales strategy.
 More manufacturers, suppliers and wholesalers are starting to sell direct to consumers (D2C).
 Motivations vary: brand awareness, customer loyalty, even product innovation.
 But for the most part, B2B sellers are simply looking to give consumers what they want — the ability to buy products directly from the source.
 Many are already doing it.
 A June 2015 PricewaterhouseCoopers survey found that 70% of U.S. consumers already purchase directly from manufacturers.

 Adding a D2C sales channel can help you grow and expand your business, but it’s a vastly different buying experience for the customer.
 Before diving in, you should ask yourself: is the company operationally ready to handle direct to consumer transactions?
 Is your web store mobile-friendly?
 Can you manage high-volume inventory and order management?
 Have you ramped up customer support?
 How are you handling transactional tax?
 That’s right.
 As soon as you supply items to the end user, you’re on the hook to collect sales and use tax.

 While many B2B transactions involving goods are tax-exempt, the opposite is true of D2C sales.
 The sales of most goods (and some services) are taxable in 45 states in the U.S. There are more than 12,000 different taxing jurisdictions, most with different tax rates and rules.
 Add product taxability on top of that and things get tricky.
 Depending on where your new customers are located and where you have a business presence (inventory, warehouses, employees), you could be on the line to collect sales tax in multiple states.